benmezger/blog/content/notes/2021-02-09--15-28-19Z--awesome_operating_systems.md

     Kernel C library is dynamically linked.
 Chai from Hebrew for "living " - "חי"

+### Monolithic kernel {#monolithic-kernel}

+-   [bootOS](https://github.com/nanochess/bootOS):  bootOS is a monolithic operating system that fits in one boot sector.
+    It's able to load, execute, and save programs.
+Also keeps a filesystem.
+It can work with any floppy disk size starting at 180K.
+It's compatible with 8088 (the original IBM PC).

 ## References {#references}

 -   [OSdev project list](https://wiki.osdev.org/Projects)